Korn Ferry: Litigation

 In 2005 Korn Ferry accused one of its former star recruiters, David Nosal, of stealing confidential client data to establish his own competing firm.
 In 2008 Nosal was charged under the Computer Fraud and Abuse Act (CFAA).
 In 2016 the US 9th Circuit Court of Appeals ruled, in United States v Nosal, that Nosal's was a criminal act under CFAA."
 In 2018 Nosal was ordered to prison.

 Sponsorship

 On June 19, 2019, the PGA Tour and Korn Ferry announced they had entered a 10-year agreement making Korn Ferry the Umbrella Sponsor of the newly named Korn Ferry Tour, the developmental tour for the PGA.
-In replacing Web.com, Korn Ferry's sponsorship will extend through the 2028 season.
-The Korn Ferry Tour will continue to award PGA Tour membership to the Tour's 50 leading players, including the top 25 from the Regular Season points list and the top 25 from the three-event Korn Ferry Tour Finals points list.
+In replacing Web.com, Korn Ferry's sponsorship extends through the 2028 season.
+The Korn Ferry Tour awards PGA Tour membership to the Tour's 50 leading players, including the top 25 from the Regular Season points list and the top 25 from the three-event Korn Ferry Tour Finals points list.